OHCA Services for Dental Providers

 - HCA-15 | CMS-1500, Dental, Crossover Part B Paid Claim Adjustment Request Form

 All requests must demonstrate medical necessity and contain the minimum document requirement for review.
-Prior Authorizations Requests (PAR) can be submitted electronically via provider portal.
-If a prior authorization is missing the minimum documents required, OHCA reviewers will electronically return the PAR to the provider.
-Providers then have 7 days to submit additional information for any PAR that was electronically returned for additional documentation.
-After 7 days, the PAR will "system cancel" and the provider must submit a new PAR with all necessary documentation.
+Prior Authorizations Requests (PAR) must be submitted electronically via provider portal.
+If a prior authorization is missing the minimum documents required, OHCA reviewers will cancel authorization for insufficient documentation.
+Provides must resubmit a new PAR with all required documentation.

 Minimum required records to be submitted with each dental PAR are: